rottingresearch/linkrot/README.md

 Extract the PDF text (using the --text flag)

 Use as command-line tool or Python package
-Compatible with Python 2 and 3
 Works with local and online pdfs

 Getting Started

-Grab a copy of the code with easy_install or pip, and run it:
+Grab a copy of the code with snap or pip, and run it:

+snap install linkrot

 pip install -e git+https://github.com/marshalmiller/linkrot.git#egg=linkrot ...